StylePart: Image-based Shape Part Manipulation

-The key contribution of the proposed framework are the mapping functions between the GAN latent space and the shape attribute latent space.
-We qualitatively and quantitatively evaluated these mapping functions through image shape reconstruction. \paragraph{With/Without size finetuning for $M_F$} As described in \secname~\ref{sec:train_and_loss}, after the \textit{Laplacian feature reconstruction training}, we performed an additional \textit{size finetuning} for $M_F$ with vertex coordinate loss for a better reconstruction.
+As described in \secname~\ref{sec:train_and_loss}, after the \textit{Laplacian feature reconstruction training}, we performed an additional \textit{size finetuning} for $M_F$ with vertex coordinate loss for a better reconstruction.
 To test the effectiveness of the \textit{size finetuning}, we evaluated the reconstruction quality of the front view of the testing images described in \secname~\ref{sec:train_and_loss}.
 We sampled $4,000$ points on each shape and calculated the bidirectional Chamfer distance as our shape reconstruction error metric, and we used perceptual loss as the image reconstruction error metric.
 Both the image reconstruction and the shape reconstruction errors were lower when the network was trained with \textit{size finetuning} (\tabname~\ref{tab:w/wo_size_finetuneloss}(a)).
-The image reconstruction perceptual loss distribution ( \figname~\ref{fig:size_finetune_vgg}) also showed that for the chair and cup categories, the error distributions were significantly lower when the network was trained with \textit{size finetuning}.
+The image reconstruction perceptual loss distribution (\figname~\ref{fig:size_finetune_vgg}) also showed that for the chair and cup categories, the error distributions were significantly lower when the network was trained with \textit{size finetuning}.